NATO's first drone battle pits million-dollar jets against cheap drones, exposing vulnerabilities

 After Wednesday's incursion, Polish authorities said drone fragments were found at 16 locations.
 This could indicate that several drones escaped.

-The fact that some of the drones were able to fly so far into Polish airspace is an indication that “perhaps somewhere the detection capability was lacking,” said Withington.
+That some of the drones flew so far into Polish airspace is an indication that “perhaps somewhere the detection capability was lacking,” Withington said.

-Current NATO air defenses are largely set up to detect and neutralize fast-moving targets like cruise and ballistic missiles, said Withington.
-They are not, he said, designed to track small objects, often made from fiberglass or plastic, which don’t reflect radar waves in the same way as a metal missile.
+Current NATO air defenses are largely set up to detect and neutralize fast-moving targets like cruise and ballistic missiles, Withington said.
+They are not designed to track small drones, often made from fiberglass or plastic, which don’t reflect radar waves in the same way as a metal missile, he said.

-Sikorski said Wednesday Poland needed a drone wall and “new techniques” to repel a mass attack.
+Sikorski said Wednesday that Poland needed a drone wall and “new techniques” to repel a mass attack.

-Nobody was killed during the incident and it would therefore be wrong to suggest NATO's response was a “failure,” said Withington.

-But, he said, “it could have been far more serious.
+Nobody was killed, and so it would be wrong to suggest NATO's response was a “failure,” Withington said.
+But, “it could have been far more serious.
 My concern is next time it might be.”

 ——